 In the book, the Bennet family is almost ruined when Lydia elopes with the nefarious soldier George Wickham to Scotland.
 “I am going to Gretna Green,” Lydia writes to her friend, “and if you cannot guess with who, I shall think you a simpleton.”
 Unlike England, Scotland allowed people under 21 to get married without parental consent, and without the same legal and religious bureaucracy.
 Gretna Green was the first town over the Scottish border.
 There, a young couple could be joined with “marriage by declaration,” which often occurred in a blacksmith shop.

 4. Like Elizabeth and Jane Bennet, Jane Austen was close to her sister.

 In Pride and Prejudice, the relationship between the two sisters is central to the novel.
 In real life, Jane was very close to her sister Cassandra.
 They wrote each other almost every day when they were apart and would voluntarily share a bedroom, even when they could sleep separately.
 When Jane died, Cassandra wrote her niece: “She was the sun of my life, the gilder of every pleasure, the soother of every sorrow.”
 It’s no wonder that close sisters appear in so many of Austen’s novels.

-5. A publisher rejected Pride and Prejudice without even reading it.
+5. One publisher rejected Pride and Prejudice without even reading it.

 Austen finished the book, then titled First Impressions, when she was 21 years old.
 In 1797, her father sent it to the publisher Thomas Cadell, writing that he had "a Manuscript Novel comprised in three Vols., about the length of Miss [Fanny] Burney's Evelina."
 He asked how much it would cost him to publish the book and what Cadell would pay for copyright.
 In response, Cadell scrawled “Declined by Return of Post” on the letter and sent it back with insulting speed.
 The novel languished for 14 years until, flush with the success of Sense and Sensibility, Austen revised the manuscript.
 It was published in 1813 when she was 37 years old.